SalehSeffo/digi-tech-website/README.md

-  # German Restaurant Management Website
+  # Degi-Tech Website

-  This is a code bundle for German Restaurant Management Website.
-The original project is available at https://www.figma.com/design/8gQtQQS2Byhl4blPsGLGH1/German-Restaurant-Management-Website.
+  This is a code bundle for Degi-Tech Website.

   ## Running the code